rbono22/Python-Data-Visualization-Practice/README.md

 Attached are examples of data visualization leveraging seaborn, matplotlib, plotly, and cufflinks.
 Below are images of some of my favorite

 ## Seaborn
+Leveraging Seaborn, I created a jointgrid, distplot, boxplot, swarmplot, barchart, heatmap, and histogram using a Titanic themed dataframe.
+Below are the jointgrid, swarmplot, and heatmap visualizations I created:

 ## Matplotlib